 Liz Lot: Building Momentum before construction

 Real Estate Development takes time, and communities shouldn’t have to wait.
 So before we began construction on Liz, we created a dynamic new community space, called Liz Lot in partnership with Whitman-Walker and the creative artists at No Kings Collective.
-Music, food, festivals, yoga, art, and connection filled the Liz Lot with energy–a spirit that will soon be returning to the block as we complete.
+Music, food, festivals, yoga, art, and connection filled the Liz Lot with energy–a spirit has now returned to the block as we complete.

 Turning History into Celebration

 At Liz, two historical structures, the former Elizabeth Taylor Medical Center building and the Belmont Garage are being preserved within the new seven-story building.
 Included within that preservation, the Whitman-Walker Cultural Center will utilize the former front door of the clinic.
 This door that was once used for LGBTQ community members who needed a space to receive stigma-free care and treatment – in some cases facing their own death due to HIV, will now be used to celebrate life and the resilience of the LGBTQ community.